JetSetIlly/Gopher2600/README.md

 ### Mouse Capture

 When using the mouse for paddle control, the mouse must first be 'captured'.
-You will know when the mouse is captured because the mouse pointer will not be visible.
+You will know when the mouse is captured because the mouse pointer will no longer be visible.

-To capture the mouse press the right mouse button.
+In playmode, the mouse is most conveniently caputred by pressing the right mouse button.
 To release the mouse from capture press the right mouse button.

-Note that when put in fullscreen mode the mouse will be captured automatically for convenience.
+The `Scroll Lock` key will also toggle mouse capture.

+In the debugger, there is a `Capture Mouse` button in the `Control` window.
+Or you can use the `Scroll Lock` key.

 ## Panel